-A workflow job template links together a sequence of disparate job templates that accomplishes the task of tracking the full set of jobs that were part of the release process as a single unit.
+A workflow job template links together a sequence of disparate resources that accomplishes the task of tracking the full set of jobs that were part of the release process as a single unit.
+These resources may include:

 To create a new workflow job template:

 Click the button then select Workflow Template from the menu list.

 Enter the appropriate details into the following fields:

 Name: Enter a name for the workflow template.